 Passengers waiting to board the ferry between Sittwe and Mrauk U

 We have been to plenty of temple complexes in our time but I think this was one of the best because around the temples village life still thrives.
-So you could be visiting one temple and right next to it there would be a local farmer working in his field and monks playing a game of football (true, see the photos!) and this gave it a very unique feel.
-Add to this the inaccessibility of Mrauk U (it takes at least five hours by ferry in each direction) and the friendliness of its people and you have one of the most charming spots in all of South East Asia.
+So, you could be visiting one temple and right next to it there would be a local farmer working in his field and monks playing a game of football (true, see the photos!) and this gave it a very unique feel.
+Add to this the inaccessibility of Mrauk-U (from Sittwe, it takes at least five hours by ferry) and the friendliness of its people and you have one of the most charming spots in all of South-East Asia.

-We spent longer than planned exploring the ruins and taking side trips before heading back on the same rickety ferry to Sittwe.
+We spent longer than planned exploring Mrauk-U’s temple ruins and taking side trips before heading back on the same rickety ferry to Sittwe.
 As we had flown from Yangon to Sittwe, our aim was to try to get back to Yangon by land so we took another boat, this time south to Taunggok but once there we worked out the only way to get to our next destination was via an eleven-hour minibus ride that left at 5 PM along the road from hell.
-Quite frankly, at our age this was not acceptable and so we managed to find a driver who would take us and two other travellers at the more sociable hour of 10 AM but unfortunately the Trade-off was an unsociable price tag of US$125 for the charter of the van.
-All things considered it was money well spent and we arrived in Pyay (our next destination) just before dusk and were tucking into Sweet and Sour Pork and Myanmar beer not long after that.
+Quite frankly, at our age this was not acceptable and so we managed to find a driver who would take us and two other travellers at the more sociable hour of 10 AM but, unfortunately, the trade-off was an unsociable price tag of US$125 for the charter of the van.
+All things considered, it was money well spent and we arrived in Pyay (our next destination) just before dusk and were tucking into sweet and sour pork and Myanmar beer not long after that.

 Finally, it was back to Yangon for a final overnight before saying goodbye to Burma and heading back to Bangkok for a ‘lovely’ two weeks of dealing with embassies, trying to buy warm clothes (harder than you think in steaming Bangkok!) and eating lots and lots of nice food before heading up to China and Central Asia.